Don McLean: Subsequent recordings

 McLean's number 1 successes in Europe and Australia led to a new deal in the United States with Millennium Records, which issued Chain Lightning two and a half years after it had been recorded in Nashville and two years after its release in Europe.
 It charted on February 14, 1981, and reached number 28, and "Crying" climbed to number 5 on the pop singles chart.
 Orbison himself thought that McLean's version was the best interpretation he'd ever heard of one of his songs.
-Orbison thought McLean did a better job than he did and even went so far as to say that the voice of Don McLean is one of the great instruments of 20th-century America.
-According to Brian Wilson of the Beach Boys, "McLean's voice could cut through steel - he is a very pure singer and he's up there with the best of them.
+Orbison thought McLean did a better job than he did and even went so far as to say that McLean's voice was one of the great instruments of 20th-century America.
+According to Brian Wilson of the Beach Boys, "McLean's voice could cut through steel – he is a very pure singer and he's up there with the best of them.
 He's a very talented singer and songwriter and he deserves his success."

 McLean had further chart successes in the United States in the early 1980s with "Since I Don't Have You", a new recording of "Castles in the Air" and "It's Just the Sun".
 In 1987, the release of the country-based album Love Tracks gave rise to the hit singles "Love in My Heart" (a top-10 in Australia), "You Can't Blame the Train" (U.S. country number 49), and "Eventually".
 The latter two songs were written by Terri Sharp.
 In 1991, EMI reissued "American Pie" as a single in the United Kingdom, and McLean performed on Top of the Pops.
 In 1992, previously unreleased songs became available on Favorites and Rarities, and Don McLean Classics featured new studio recordings of "Vincent" and "American Pie".

 McLean has continued to record new material, including River of Love in 1995 on Curb Records, and more recently, the albums You've Got to Share, Don McLean Sings Marty Robbins and The Western Album for his own Don McLean Music label.
 Addicted to Black was released in May 2009.